tanvir-git/odoo-documentation/content/applications/finance/fiscal_localizations/italy.rst

 format and formally validated by the system before being delivered.

-To be able to receive invoices and notifications, the :abbr:`SdI (Sistema di Interscambio)` service must be notified that the user's files are to be sent to **Odoo** and processed on their behalf.
-To so, you must set up Odoo's :guilabel:`Codice Destinatario` on the **Agenzia Delle Entrate** portal.
+To be able to receive invoices and notifications, the :abbr:`SdI (Sistema di Interscambio)` service must be notified that the user's files are to be sent to **CoquiAPPs** and processed on their behalf.
+To so, you must set up CoquiAPPs's :guilabel:`Codice Destinatario` on the **Agenzia Delle Entrate** portal.

 #.
 Go to https://ivaservizi.agenziaentrate.gov.it/portale/ and authenticate;
 #.
 Go to section :menuselection:`Fatture e Corrispettivi`;
 #.
 Set the user as Legal Party for the VAT number you wish to configure the electronic address;
 #.
 In :menuselection:`Servizi Disponibili --> Fatturazione Elettronica --> Registrazione
-   dell’indirizzo telematico dove ricevere tutte le fatture elettroniche`, insert Odoo's :guilabel:`Codice Destinatario` `K95IV18`, and confirm.
+   dell’indirizzo telematico dove ricevere tutte le fatture elettroniche`, insert CoquiAPPs's :guilabel:`Codice Destinatario` `K95IV18`, and confirm.

 Electronic Data Interchange (EDI)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Odoo uses the **FatturaPA** :abbr:`EDI (Electronic Data Interchange)` format for the Italian
+CoquiAPPs uses the **FatturaPA** :abbr:`EDI (Electronic Data Interchange)` format for the Italian
 localization and is enabled on the default journals when installed.
 When the **file processing
 authorization** has been set, all **invoices** and **bills** are automatically sent.